 In a more recent similar case, however, a man sued the Discovery Channel for a show recreating an event where he had been convicted of being an accessory to murder about 13 years earlier.
 The California justices hearing this case expressed sympathy for the man but observed that the U.S. Supreme Court had clarified the law to the benefit of the media since the Briscoe decision.

 The case the justices cited took place in 1975.
 A Georgia court clerk had permitted a reporter to see an indictment in a rape-murder case.
 Violating a state law, the reporter then broadcast the victim’s name.
-The victim’s father brought an invasion of privacy suit (on his own behalf, not his daughter’s), but the Supreme Court ruled that the media could not be liable for truthful publication of information obtained from public judicial records.
+The victim’s father brought an invasion of privacy suit (on his own behalf, not his daughter’s), but the Supreme Court ruled that the media could not be liable for the truthful publication of information obtained from public judicial records.

 If your memoir features another’s criminal escapades, the legal precedent isn’t clear-cut.
 On one hand, criminal acts are public records.
 On the other, if the deed was a number of years in the past, and the person has rehabilitated himself, you’ll want to consider whether the crime really needs to be discussed—and, if it does, whether there is a need to disclose the person’s identity.